CristiScarlat/imdb-api-simple-movie-information-app./README.md

 ![Screenshot of homepage](/screenshots/homepage.png?raw=true)

-On the seconds tab the user can browse throuth a list of 250 movies rated as the top 250 mmovies.
+On the seconds tab the user can browse throuth a list of 250 movies rated as the top movies.
-The list is paginated and every page displays 10 movies, the use has to navigate through pages by clicking the next and previous buttons on the bottom of the page.
-On this page navigation control there is also displayed the number of movies and the current page.
+The list is paginated and every page displays 10 movies, the user has to navigate through pages by clicking the next and previous buttons on the bottom of the page.
+On this page-navigation control there is also displayed the number of movies and the current page.
 Again, all cards have a watchlist button for adding any movie to the watchlist table

 ![Screenshot of homepage](/screenshots/homepage-top250.png?raw=true)